Skip to Content

 Green and black tea leaves do contain vitamin K before they are steeped in water, but a small serving of the hot tea itself does not.

 Check with your doctor before you take any supplements or herbal products.
-Some of these may contain vitamin K.
+Some of these may contain vitamin K. If you already take a product that contains vitamin K, do not stop taking it without talking with your doctor first.

 To find out how well warfarin is working, you will get blood tests to measure how long it takes for your blood to clot.
 Your lab results are called your Prothrombin Time (PT) and International Normalized Ratio (INR) values.
 You may just hear about your INR.